avishaytal/website/courses/cs172-computability-and-complexity/fall-2022/course-policies.md

 The department is maintaining an [Incident Reporting Form](http://eecs.link/climate) that students can use if they feel unsafe, disrespected, or unwelcome.
 You are encouraged to use it if this applies to you (in this class or elsewhere on campus)

-This [page](https://eecs.berkeley.edu/resources/students/grievances)has links to other resources regarding student grievances and concerns in EECS.
+This [page](https://eecs.berkeley.edu/resources/students/grievances) has links to other resources regarding student grievances and concerns in EECS.